All Days

 Still

-Three channels, three works per day.
 Each selected image is available as a single archival pigment print, 30 × 40 inches, edition of 3 + 1 AP.
 Each print includes its onchain provenance record — one NFT per edition, four total per image, held on Ethereum via Manifold.
+Form is a closed series of 23 works (March – June 2026); Face, Total, and Crowd continue.
 Pricing on request: still@stilldatum.com